 Performance issues don’t just happen — there is always an underlying cause.
 As HR executives and line managers, it is our responsibility to get to the root of this problem.
 Meet with the employee and discuss the potential reasons for poor performance at work.
 Is there something about the work environment preventing them from working optimally?
 Are they being tied up by red tape or ineffective workplace practices?
 Is the technology clunky or out of date?
 Is the employee being bullied or discriminated against?

 Poor performance may be a result of problems at home, or it might simply be a lack of ability.
-Whatever the case, you need to set a meeting and establish an honest dialogue so you can get to grips with what is causing the issue.
+When you’re managing underperformance, you need to set a meeting and establish an honest dialogue so you can get to grips with what is causing the issue.

 Your employee won’t want to open up if they feel you are judging them or they fear for their job.
 Let them know they are safe to speak their minds and that you are there as a coach to get them back on track.